tromp/equihash/README.md

 only suitable for single-threaded use (where they get some speedup over the generic version).

 Options -h HEADER -n NONCE are self explanatory.
+Non-ascii headers can be provided in hexadecimal with option -x HEXHEADER.
 Add option -r RANGESIZE to search a range of nonces.
 For benching, options -n 255 -r 100 are useful as it gets exactly 188 solutions from 100 runs.
+Finally, option -s shows the solutions.

 My original submission was triggered by seeing how xenoncat's "has much of the same ideas as mine" so that making my open sourcing conditional